← Back to Recipes

 4. 4

-Carefully add the quartered peaches to the simmering syrup, arranging them in a single layer if possible.
-Reduce heat to low to maintain a gentle simmer that barely bubbles.
+Carefully add the 4 quartered peaches (16 quarters total) to the simmering syrup, arranging them in a single layer if possible.
+Reduce heat to low to maintain a gentle simmer that barely bubbles—this preserves the fruit's fiber structure, which is essential for blood sugar management.

 5. 5

-Poach the peach quarters for 4-5 minutes, turning them once halfway through, until they're tender when pierced with a fork but still hold their shape.
-Avoid overcooking to preserve fiber structure, which is essential for blood sugar management.
+Poach the peach quarters for 4-5 minutes, turning them once halfway through with a slotted spoon, until they're tender when pierced with a fork but still hold their shape.
+Avoid overcooking, as this can break down the beneficial fiber that helps slow glucose absorption.

 6. 6

-Using a slotted spoon, carefully transfer the poached peaches to individual serving bowls, dividing them evenly among 4 bowls (4 peach quarters per serving).
-Spoon 2-3 tablespoons of the warm vanilla-almond poaching liquid over each portion.
+Using a slotted spoon, carefully transfer the poached peaches to 4 individual serving bowls, dividing them evenly (4 peach quarters per serving, which equals 1 whole peach per person).
+Spoon 2-3 tablespoons of the warm vanilla-almond poaching liquid over each portion to add moisture and flavor.

 7. 7

-Garnish each bowl with 2 fresh mint leaves or a light dusting of cinnamon.
-Serve immediately while warm, or chill for 2 hours for a refreshing cold dessert.
-For better blood sugar control, enjoy after a protein-rich meal or pair with 2 tablespoons of Greek yogurt or 10-12 almonds.
+Garnish each bowl with 2 fresh mint leaves or a light dusting of ground cinnamon for visual appeal and aromatic enhancement.
+Serve immediately while warm, or refrigerate for 2 hours for a refreshing chilled dessert.
+For better blood sugar control, enjoy this dessert after a protein-rich meal, or pair each serving with 2 tablespoons of full-fat Greek yogurt or 10-12 raw almonds to add protein and healthy fats that further stabilize blood sugar response.

 📊 Nutrition Per Serving